-7 Top-Rated Beaches near Portland, Maine
+8 Top-Rated Beaches near Portland, Maine

-These beaches are also some of the most scenic, thanks to the varied landscape and picturesque buoys and fishing boats that dot the coastline.
+These beaches are also some of the most scenic thanks to the varied landscape, picturesque buoys, and abundance of personal and commercial vessels that come and go along the coastline.
 You will find that tourists are welcome at even the most secluded of spots, and the locals are always more than happy to let you know where to find the best catch of the day.

-1 Old Orchard Beach
+1. Old Orchard Beach

-2 Crescent Beach
+2. Crescent Beach